IELTS Speaking Samples and Answers

 Q. What are the most popular types of children's book in your country?

 Answer: Well, different children like to read different types of books, depending on their ages and interests.
 It also depends largely on what kinds of languages are used to write those books.
-But, from my experience, I would say that comic, funny short stories, comedy books, detective stories and fairy tales are the most popular types of children’s book in my country, no matter what language pattern is used to write those books because all children, in general, like to laugh, get excited and be happy.
+But, from my experience, I would say that comics, funny short stories, comedy books, detective stories and fairy tales are the most popular types of children’s books in my country, no matter what language pattern is used to write those books because all children, in general, like to laugh, get excited and be happy.
 Books with funny and beautiful pictures, fantasy, fairy tales and rhymes are also popular among children in my country.

 Q. What are the benefits of parents reading books to their children?